The Master Outer Join in Informatica is used to return all the existing records from Details table and only matching records from Master table.

 Step 4(a): Creating Session

-For this example we are going to create Non-reusable Session.
+For this Informatica Master Outer Join example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Master_Outer) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Master_Outer) for the session.

 From the below screenshot you can observe that the Master Outer Join in Informatica workflow is a valid one.
 Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.